MicrosoftDocs/biztalk-docs/biztalk/technical-guides/appendix-b-hyper-v-architecture-and-feature-overview.md

 -   **VMMS** – Virtual Machine Management Service.
 Responsible for managing the state of all virtual machines in child partitions.

 -   **VMWP** – Virtual Machine Worker Process.
 A user mode component of the virtualization stack.
-The worker process provides virtual machine management services from the [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)] instance in the parent partition to the guest operating systems in the child partitions.
+The worker process provides virtual machine management services from the Windows Server instance in the parent partition to the guest operating systems in the child partitions.
 The Virtual Machine Management Service spawns a separate worker process for each running virtual machine.

 -   **VSC** – Virtualization Service Client.
 A synthetic device instance that resides in a child partition.
 VSCs utilize hardware resources that are provided by Virtualization Service Providers (VSPs) in the parent partition.
 They communicate with the corresponding VSPs in the parent partition over the VMBus to satisfy a child partitions device I/O requests.